 CNC machining is used to produce incredibly accurate, high quality parts with an excellent finish.

-Prototype tools can be injected in-house and production tools can be run by our subcontractors or supplied to you for moulding.
+The CNC machining services we offer mean prototype tools can be injected in-house and production tools can be run by our subcontractors or supplied to you for moulding.
 We can also provide a full range of tool refurbishment.

-Prototype Projects in-house CNC machining services
+Prototype Projects in-house prototype CNC Machining services

 Prototype Projects operates a suite of 5 CNC machines capable of CNC machining, milling turning, spark erosion and surface grinding.

-Because we can replicate manufacturing across multiple machines, we can deliver production quality parts without the cost of complex and expensive tooling associated with the production manufacturing process.
+Because we can replicate manufacturing across multiple machines, we can deliver production quality prototype parts without the cost of complex and expensive tooling associated with the production manufacturing process.

-CNC Machining Process
+CNC Machining process